ni/niveristand-custom-device-handbook/docs/express/Auto_Generated_Scripting_API.md

 </div>
 <br>

-These same operations are available to operators as right-click actions in System Explorer.
+These same operations are available to users as right-click actions in System Explorer.
 See [Importing and exporting a configuration](Auto_Generated_UI.md#importing-and-exporting-a-configuration).

 ---